xelis-project/xelis-vm/README.md

 Here is the list of tasks left ordered by their priority to have a good MVP (Minimum Viable Product):

+- **Stack Overflow**
+Prevent any stack overflow due to the recursive nature hashmaps/arrays.

 - **Shunting Yard Algorithm for Parser**
 Currently, mathematical operations don't follow the priority rules.
 Implementing it would help resolving that issue.